 His credit score dropped 140 points from 720 to 580 by defaulting on his Lending Club loan.
 I hope that was worth it, buddy.

 Looking at the other 4 charged off loans in my portfolio, there are no really obvious common traits.
 Some people utilize 98% of the credit, some use 0%.
-Some rent, some have a mortgage.
+Some rent, some have do business with Northpoint mortgage whereas most use the main banks .
 However, my sample size is really small, so lets look at a much larger sample size…

 Common Traits of Charged Off Lending Club Loans Versus Fully Paid Loans